 The friends did most of the construction themselves, keeping the look of the warehouse and garage that the space had been, and the bar opened in the fall of 2004.

-In 2013, Barcade began construction on a new location in the Chelsea neighborhood of Manhattan.
+In 2014, Barcade opened its fourth location, on West 24th Street in the Chelsea neighborhood of Manhattan.